b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 introduction to Julia programming.
 If you are looking for one try, e.g. [Think Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html).
-On the other hand, if the above-mentioned book is too much for you, and you want just a short video introduction try, e.g. [A Gentle Introduction to Julia](https://www.youtube.com/watch?v=4igzy3bGVkQ).
+On the other hand, if the above-mentioned book is too much for you, and you want just a short introduction see [learn Julia in Y minutes](https://learnxinyminutes.com/docs/julia/).
+For a video introduction try, e.g. [A Gentle Introduction to Julia](https://www.youtube.com/watch?v=4igzy3bGVkQ).

 Still, regarding the current book, I think we need to cover some selected basics